easy-swoole/doc-old/En/Introduction/install.md

 ## Other

-- QQ Discussion group
+- QQ exchange group
      - VIP group 579434607 (this group needs to pay 599 RMB)
-    - EasySwoole official group: 633921431 (No vacancies)
+     - EasySwoole official group 633921431 (full)
-    - EasySwoole official alternative group: 709134628
+     - EasySwoole official second group 709134628

-- Commercial users support:
+- Business support:
      - QQ 291323003
+     - EMAIL admin@fosuss.com

+- Translate by
+     - NAME: huizhang
+     - QQ: 2788828128
-    - EMAIL: <a href="mailto:admin@fosuss.com">admin@fosuss.com</a>
+     - EMAIL: <a href="mailto:tuzisir@163.com">tuzisir@163.com</a>

+- **easySwoole**'s documentation uses **GitBook** as a document writing tool.
+If you find that the document needs to be corrected/supplemented during use, please **fork** project's document repository for modification , submit **Pull Request** and contact us